containerd/containerd/docs/snapshotters/erofs.md

 ## Tar Index Mode

-The EROFS snapshotter and differ also support a "tar index" mode that offers a unique approach to handling OCI image layers:
+The EROFS differ also supports a "tar index" mode that offers a unique approach to handling OCI image layers:

 Instead of extracting the entire tar archive to create an EROFS filesystem, the tar index mode:
 1. Generates a tar index for the tar content
 2. Appends the original tar content to the index
-3. Creates a combined file: [Tar index][Original tar content]
+3. Creates a combined file: `[Tar index][Original tar content]`

 When mounted, EROFS uses the tar index to provide efficient random access to the tar content without having to extract it first.